francisconunesnavarro/devcase-streaming/README.md

 #### Bonus #2: Graal VM'er ⚡

-Your solution can be compiled as a native executable and can run on Graal VM.
+Your solution can be compiled as a Graal VM native executable.

 #### Bonus #3: Cloud Native application ☁️